kotodharma/git-one/README.txt

 files that I might also like to revision independently.

 "Just use RCS," you might say.
 Yeah, well, but...
 I like git, want to keep using it, to learn it better, and, well, RCS is just too ancient.
+Let's be serious.

 So here's a little Perl script to facilitate that M.O.
 What it basically does is to manage a separate .git for each "project" file, naming them .git_<filename>,